App Size Optimization#

 Supporting Only Specific Densities#

 Android supports a wide range of devices (with various screen densities).
-In Android 4.4 (API level 19) and higher, the framework supports various densities: ldpi, mdpi, tvdpi, hdpi, xhdpi, xxhdpi, and xxxhdpi.
-Although Android supports all these densities, you do not need to export rasterized resources to every density.
+In Android 4.4 (API level 19) and higher, the framework supports various densities: ldpi

 If you know that only a small portion of users have devices with a specific density, consider whether you need to bundle those densities into your app.
 If you do not add resources for specific screen densities, Android will automatically scale existing resources originally designed for other screen densities.

-If your app only requires scaled images, you can save more space by using a single variant of the image in drawable-nodpi/.
-We recommend that each app include at least one xxhdpi image variant.
+If your app only needs scaled images, you can save more space by using a single variant of the image in drawable-nodpi/

-For details on screen densities, see Screen Sizes and Densities.
+For details on screen density, see Screen Sizes and Densities.

 Using Drawable Objects#